The idea of living in Medellin, Colombia might be enough to send your old dear to an early grave or at least breathe heavily into a brown paper bag.

-In this article I will dive into the elephant in the room; the city of Medellin once had a fearsome reputation for being a city of crime, with Time Magazine famously dubbing it ‘the most dangerous city in the world.’
+It may now be a potential expat hotspot, but it once had a fearsome reputation for being a city of relentless crime, with Time Magazine famously dubbing it ‘the most dangerous city in the world.’

 Over 10 years later, there have been bold claims that the Colombian city has transformed itself into a city of innovation and progress.

-What is it that causes Colombians to pull their hair out and turn away in anger?
-Our crappy spelling, and even sometimes the pronunciation of the word “Colombia” as “Columbia.”
+What is it that causes Colombians to pull their beautiful hair out and look back in anger?
+Our consistent crappy spelling, and even sometimes the pronunciation of the word “Colombia” as “Columbia.”

 That’s for the city in the USA, within the State of North Carolina; ‘Columbia.’